hawkeyes1094/CRL-OCSP-Validator/README.md

 # CRL-OCSP-Validator
-6th semester project offered by HP Enterprise on certificate chain validation using CRLs
+6th semester project offered by HP Enterprises on certificate chain validation using CRLs and OCSP.